-The subject property is located on the southwest side of Brooklyn Bridge Road, approximately 50 feet east of Cannfield Drive, and has an area of 5.35 acres.
+- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
+Background-The subject property is located on the southwest side of Brooklyn Bridge Road, approximately 50 feet west of Cannfield Drive, and has an area of 5.35 acres.
 The property is comprised of three tax parcels, known as Parcel 65, 109, and 131, recorded by deed in the Prince George's County Land Records in Liber 24963 at folio 611, Liber 24963 at folio 605, and Liber 24963 at folio 599, respectively.
 The property is within the Rural Residential Zone under both the current Prince George's County Zoning Ordinance (in which it is known as the RR Zone) and the prior Zoning Ordinance (in which it is known as the R-R Zone).
-However, this application is being reviewed, in accordance with the prior Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1900 of the Subdivision Regulations.
-In accordance with Section 24-1904(c) of the Subdivision Regulations, this preliminary plan of subdivision (PPS) is supported by and subject to approved Certificate of Adequacy ADQ-2022-036.
+However, this preliminary plan of subdivision (PPS) was reviewed, in accordance with the prior Zoning Ordinance and prior Prince George's County Subdivision Regulations, pursuant to Section 24-1900 of the Subdivision Regulations.
+In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-036.
 The site is subject to the 2010 Approved Subregion 1 Master Plan and Sectional Map Amendment (master plan), Subtitles 24 and 27 of the prior Prince George's County Code, and other applicable plans, as outlined herein.
-The applicant is proposing seven lots for development of seven single-family detached dwellings.
+The PPS includes seven lots for development of seven single-family detached dwellings.
 Access for five of the lots is proposed via an extension of Donston Drive, and access for the remaining two lots is proposed via Brooklyn Bridge Road.
-There is one existing dwelling on-site that is proposed to be removed.
+There is one existing dwelling on-site that is to be removed.

 The applicant also filed a variance request to Section 25-122(b)(1)(G) of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO), in order to allow the removal of three specimen trees.
-This request is discussed further in the Environmental finding of this technical staff report.
+This request is discussed further in the Environmental finding of this resolution.